Exploring Norman Island | British Virgin Islands

 Although no one lives on Norman Island, the nearby British Virgin Islands proudly share their friendly and laid-back culture.
 Therefore, always show respect for local customs and traditions.

 When visiting, be mindful of the environment and marine life.
 Similarly, be sure to follow reef protection rules, like avoiding the coral and not bothering the wildlife.
-Also, help keep the beaches and coves clean.
-Pick up after yourself and use waste bins when you can.
+Also, pick up after yourself and use waste bins when you can.

 Also, if you visit nearby islands or meet locals on tours, be polite and show interest in their culture.
 Learning about the island’s colorful past as a pirate island makes your visit more enjoyable.
 It also helps you appreciate the history and culture of the British Virgin Islands.